Two Bites at the Apple: How UnitedHealthcare Targeted a Patient Through DHS and Local Police

 “Deny.
 Defend.
 Depose.”

-Those words were not rhetorical flourish.
-They predicted exactly what came next: escalation to DHS, then police, then litigation.
-They captured the entire corporate playbook — deny the claim, defend the denial, and depose the patient into silence.
+Those words weren’t rhetorical flourish; they predicted exactly what came next: escalation to DHS, then police, then litigation.
+They captured the corporate playbook—deny the claim, defend the denial, and depose the patient into silence.

-This phrase, now preserved in the civil complaint, crystallizes UHC’s retaliatory posture.
+Now preserved in the civil complaint, the phrase crystallizes UHC’s and RMHP’s retaliatory posture.
 It is the blueprint by which insurers turn patients into defendants, and defendants into erasures.

 Exhibit L: The Paper Trail

-The referral is memorialized in Exhibit L, a January 15, 2025 cover letter to GJPD.
+The referral is memorialized in Exhibit L, a January 15 2025 cover letter from RMHP to the Grand Junction Police Department.
 It lists:

 Language portraying the patient as a potential threat.